JyotinderSingh/TinyFlow-Deep-Learning-Framework/README.md

   - SGD (with decay and momentum)

 ---

+## *Under Development*
+Files with an underscore prefix are under development
+- Network wrapper to allow easier API integration/development

+---
 The name is just a joke that I made by combining the second half of my name (Jyotinder) with TensorFlow.